The ONLY La Fortuna, Costa Rica Guide You Need

 Located downtown, this is the finest dining in the area, and it has the prices to match.
 There’s no kids’ menu, so this is a better place for a date night or adult celebration.
 Reservations are highly recommended.

-CHECK OUT OUR POST ON THE BEST COSTA RICA GUIDEBOOKS
+Related Post: BEST COSTA RICA GUIDEBOOKS

 Things To Do In La Fortuna, Costa Rica

 There is no shortage of things to do in the La Fortuna/Arenal area.
 Most hotels offer tours, and there are several tour operators in the area that also offer tours.
 Since there is such a saturation of activities and tours, you can almost always book a last-minute tour (the day before).
 Here are some of my favorite activities in La Fortuna.
-For more activities, read this post on top La Fortuna Activities.
+For more activities, read this post on the top La Fortuna Activities.

 Arenal Volcano

-Many people want to hike the volcano to the top- this is illegal.
+Many people want to hike the volcano to the top–this is illegal.
 But you can hike through Arenal Volcano National Park.
 There is also the Arenal 1968 Trail.
 Finally, you can experience the volcano with simple and accessible hikes from the Arenal Observatory Lodge and Trails.

 Hot Springs